wellingtonbarcelosdev/wellingtonbarcelosdev/README.md

-# 👋 Hello, I’m Wellington de Castro Barcelos!
+# 👋 I’m Wellington de Castro Barcelos!
 ### I'm a Production Engineering student, financial market enthusiast and project hunter web3
 #### My favorite programming languages are Solidity and Python and it is through them that I try to develop my projects
 ##### You can contact me at the following links: